maboiteaspam/readit/README.md

 # READ it !

-CLI tool to read your MD files into your browser.
+CLI tool to read MD files with your browser.

 ## Install